 By the end of the internship, interns should expect to have gained proficiency in the diagnostic, technical, and surgical skills required to be a well-rounded equine practitioner.
 This internship experience will prepare interns for private practice positions or for further residency training.
 Past interns have successfully completed residencies and become highly respected specialists in their fields.

 New England Equine is surrounded by quaint New England towns and is located only minutes from the seacoast, an hour from Boston, and centrally located to the mountains and lakes regions of New Hampshire and Maine.

 Most successful intern candidates have spent at 1-2 weeks as a visiting extern, but due to COVID restrictions, completion of an externship is NOT a prerequisite for application.
 We will consider applicants who have completed an externship OR a remote interview.
-If you would like to set up a remote interview, please e-mail Dr. Alex Catalano at email@example.com
+If you would like to set up a remote interview, please e-mail Dr. Katy Raynor at firstname.lastname@example.org

 If you would like to schedule an externship, please contact Aurora Sochan, our extern coordinator, at email@example.com